Athlete’s foot (also known as tinea pedis) is a common fungal skin infection. You can often treat it with cream from your pharmacy.

 - are on medicines such as steroids or immunosuppressive medicines.

 What are the symptoms of athlete’s foot?

 Symptoms of athlete's foot can include:

 - redness or itching, often between your toes

 - burning or stinging

 - a rash that may form blisters or pustules

 - raw, inflamed, cracked or scaly skin

-- in more severe cases, weeping or oozing areas of skin.
+- if severe, weeping or oozing areas of skin.

-- Wear socks and loose clothing made from fibres that draw moisture away from the skin, such as wool, cotton or the newer synthetic fibres.
+- Wear socks made from fibres that draw moisture away from your skin, such as wool or cotton.